deseven/firefox-quickllm/README.md

 ### Processing Text

-1. Select any text on a webpage (or don't select anything to send full page as a context).
+1. Select any text on a webpage or don't select anything to send full page as a context.
 2. Right-click and select "QuickLLM" or press `⌃⇧I` (`⌘⇧I` on macOS), the hotkey could be changed under "Manage Extension Shortcuts" in Firefox.
 3. Select a profile if you have more than one.
+Profiles could be selected using mouse, arrow keys or hotkeys from 1 to 0.

 ## Contributing

+Contributions are welcome!
+Feel free to submit a pull request.

 1. Fork the repository
 2. Create a branch